virtualarchitectures/DS-Housing-News/README.md

 # Data Stories Housing News

-An archive of Irish housing, planning and property news.
+A daily archive of Irish housing, planning and property news.

 This archive has been produced by capturing headlines via RSS feeds from the following Irish news outlets: